 Like all other major brands, the Bosch hammer drill is a fantastic piece of equipment.
-When you purchase this kit, you will receive a tremendous tool that easily drills 5/8″ holes in concrete.
+You will receive a tremendous tool that easily drills 5/8″ holes in concrete when you purchase this kit.

 The electric rotary hammers for concrete provide hard-hitting performance and increased productivity while reducing vibration.

 If you’re going to be doing concrete all day, I’d recommend getting a more extensive drill.
 That said, this is a professional-grade tool that will quickly fulfill the majority of your needs.
 In addition, it has a high amperage, making it an excellent hammer for a variety of tasks.